palma-ice/yelmo/README.md

 ### 4. Run the model.

 Once an executable has been created, you can run the model.
-This can be achieved via the included Python job submission script `run_yelmo.py`.
+This can be achieved via the included Python job submission script `runylmo`.
 The following steps are carried out via the script:

 1. The output directory is created.
 2. The executable is copied to the output directory
 3. The relevant parameter files are copied to the output directory.
 4. Links to the input data paths (`input` and `ice_data`) are created in the output directory.
-(Note `ice_data` is typically linked to an external data repository, and is not necessary.)
+Note that many simulations, such as benchmark experiments, do not depend on these external data sources, but the links are made anyway.
-4. The executable is run from the output directory, either as a background process or it is submitted to the queue (the script currently supports `qsubmit` and `sbatch` commands).
+4. The executable is run from the output directory, either as a background process or it is submitted to the queue via `sbatch` (the SLURM workload manager).

 To run a benchmark simulation, for example, use the following command:

 ```
-python run_yelmo.py -r -e benchmarks output/test par/yelmo_EISMINT.nml
+./runylmo -r -e benchmarks -o output/test -n par/yelmo_EISMINT.nml
 ```
 where the option `-r` implies that the model should be run as a background process.
 If this is omitted, then the output directory will be populated, but no executable will be run, while `-s` instead will submit the simulation to cluster queue system instead of running in the background.
 The option `-e` lets you specify the executable.
 For some standard cases, shortcuts have been created:
 ```